MassMutual Center - Springfield Thunderbirds

 Despite the many new places going up around the casino, Stadium Journey recommends a trio of old dining options for visiting fans.
 First and foremost is Red Rose Pizzeria, located downtown since 1963, where diners can enjoy quality pizzas and enormous servings of Neapolitan fare.

 Of course, Springfield’s biggest attraction may be the Naismith Basketball Hall of Fame, located a mile from the MassMutual Center.
-Also located nearby are the Springfield Armory and the Amazing World of Dr. Suess Museum.
-Located near the museum are several life-sized statues of Dr. Suess characters.
+Also located nearby are the Springfield Armory and the Amazing World of Dr. Seuss Museum.
+Located near the museum are several life-sized statues of Dr. Seuss characters.

 Fans 4

 So why have the Thunderbirds succeeded when the Falcons struggled to attract fans?
-The team has worked hard to integrate themselves into the fabric of the community, have attracted groups with ticket deals, and have enriched the game day experience with improvements to the facility.
+The team has worked hard to integrate itself into the fabric of the community, has attracted groups with ticket deals, and has enriched the game day experience with improvements to the facility.

 Overall, a Thunderbirds crowd looks similar to many others across the minor league hockey landscape.
 You’ll find lots of families, groups, and diehard fans who’ve been coming downtown for hockey games for decades.
 There’s a lot of enthusiasm and noise in the crowd here, especially when fans from the nearby Bruins or Rangers farm teams descend on Springfield.

-The MassMutual Center is located in downtown Springfield, MA, a city of over 155,000 residents.
-Springfield is the third largest city in Massachusetts and the fourth largest city in all of New England.
+The MassMutual Center is located in downtown Springfield, MA, a city of almost 156,000 residents.
+Springfield is the third-largest city in Massachusetts and the fourth-largest city in all of New England.
 The MassMutual Center is easy to get to, as it is just a few blocks from Interstate 91.
 Interstates 291 and 90 (the Mass Pike) run just a few miles away.
 Springfield refers to itself as “The Crossroads of New England.”

 Springfield’s Union Station, with hubs for Greyhound, Peter Pan, and Pioneer Valley Transit bus lines, as well as Amtrak and CT Rail trains, is located only a half mile from the arena.
 Several Pioneer Valley Transit bus routes stop at Court Square, right across the street from MassMutual Center.
 Plentiful parking can be found at the MGM Casino garage, in surface lots in the area, or on-street for fans who want to search for it.

-The other factor that brings down the overall score is the cramped quarters of the MassMutual Center.
+Secondly, the MassMutual Center is just too small for the crowds showing up these days.
 A happy consequence of the increased attendance is that the facility has a hard time handling crowds that large.
 There’s just not enough room for everyone on the concourse during intermissions, so time your trips to the concession stands and restrooms wisely.

 Return on Investment 4

-Prices for Thunderbird tickets start at $20, escalating to $40 for the most expensive seats.
-The team offers several ticket deals, including Sunday Fundays, where fans can purchase four tickets and food vouchers for $80; Deuces Wild Fridays, featuring $2 domestic drafts, hot dogs, and sodas, and Winning Wednesdays, where a T-Birds win gets you a ticket for another weekday game.
+Prices for Thunderbird tickets start at $21, escalating to $39 for the most expensive seats.
+The team offers several ticket deals, including Deuces Wild Fridays, featuring $2 domestic drafts, hot dogs, and sodas, and Winning Wednesdays, where a T-Birds win gets you a ticket for another weekday game.
+Sunday games are designated as Sensory Sundays, with special sensory booklets given out to those fans who need them.

-Parking will cost an additional $15-20 in local lots, with free parking on local streets for those patients enough to search for it.
+Parking will cost an additional $10 in the Civic Center Garage across the street from the MassMutual Center, with free parking on local streets and in the MGM Parking Garage.
 With concessions generally priced in line with other local venues, a night at a Thunderbirds game is an affordable entertainment option for Western Massachusetts sports fans.

 Extras 3

-The Thunderbirds also honor the city’s hockey heritage with banners honoring all of Springfield’s Calder Cup champions and a display featuring numerous jerseys worn by the different teams to call Springfield home.
+The Thunderbirds also honor the city’s hockey heritage with banners honoring all of Springfield’s Calder Cup champions and several retired numbers.

 Final Thoughts